alxparp/oracle-course/README.md

 # oracle-course

 Welcome to the repository for my Oracle Databases course homework!
 In this repository, you will find a collection of assignments, code examples, and resources related to various topics covered in the course.
-This README will provide you with an overview of the contents and how to navigate the repository effectively.

 ## Topics Covered